Khizerkamran1/solar-energy-case-study/README.md

-# Solar Energy Case Study — Barriers and Enablers of Solar Adoption
+# Solar Energy Case Study — Barriers to Solar Energy Solution Adoption

 ## Overview
 This repository contains the full analytical workflow, visualizations, and findings from a data-driven case study evaluating **barriers to national solar energy adoption**.